joshjennings98/joshjennings98.github.io/src/markdown/blog/fsharp-neural-network.md

     |> List.sum
 ```

+A loss function quantifies the difference between the predicted outputs of the network and the actual target values.

-Similarly to the activation functions, the loss functions are supplied using pattern matching In this case however, they return a function that can be applied wherever the particular value required instead of taking an returning a list.
+Here is how we can apply the loss functions with F#.
+Similarly to the activation functions, the loss functions are supplied using pattern matching.
+In this case however, they return a function that can be applied wherever the particular value required instead of taking an returning a list.
 Part of lossFunction can be seen below:

 ```fsharp
 let lossFunction (loss : Loss) (n : int) : float -> float -> float =